 Investigate and apply for sources of student support, such as U.S-funded fellowships, non-U.S. agencies that fund graduate studies abroad, etc. While students admitted to the program are admitted with funding (i.e. they receive a stipend and tuition is paid – there is no option of students paying their own tuition), we encourage students to apply for outside fellowships while applying to graduate school.
 See Graduate Fellowship Opportunities.

 Do not mail any additional materials such as CVs, abstracts, personal information or lists of professional accomplishments.
 These will not be considered for admission purposes.

 Notification will be made via email.
 Please set email settings to allow all mail from mit.edu and whoi.edu and regularly check spam/trash folders.

 The Joint Program will notify applicants via email regarding the receipt of all application materials.

-Notification of admission decisions will be sent via email to applicants by early March.
+Notification of admission decisions will be sent via email to applicants by mid to late February.

-Joint Program offers are normally made by early March each year.
+Joint Program offers are normally made mid-February each year.
 Timing of offers can depend on a number of factors, including the schedules of people involved in decisions.
 But every effort is made to inform people by early March.
 If you are on a wait list, you will be notified of that as well by early March.

 There will be an open house FOR ADMITTED STUDENTS on March 2 and 3, 2020.